 Rule 4(c) (currently Rule 4(d)) includes three changes.
-First, current Rule 4(d)(3) provides that the arresting officer is only required to inform the defendant of the offense charged and that a warrant exists, if the officer does not have a copy of the warrant.
+First, current Rule 4(d)(3) provides that the arresting officer is only required to inform the defendant of the offense charged and that a warrant exists if the officer does not have a copy of the warrant.
 As revised, Rule 4(c)(3)(A) explicitly requires the arresting officer in all instances to inform the defendant of the offense charged and of the fact that an arrest warrant exists.
-The new rule continues the current provision that the arresting officer must show the warrant to the defendant as soon as possible.
+The new rule continues the current provision that the arresting officer need not have a copy of the warrant but if the defendant requests to see it, the officer must show the warrant to the defendant as soon as possible.
 The rule does not attempt to define any particular time limits for showing the warrant to the defendant.

 Second, Rule 4(c)(3)(C) is taken from former Rule 9(c)(1).
 That provision specifies the manner of serving a summons on an organization.
-The Committee believed that Rule 4 was the more appropriate location for general provisions addressing the mechanics of arrest warrants and summons.
+The Committee believed that Rule 4 was the more appropriate location for general provisions addressing the mechanics of arrest warrants and summonses.
 Revised Rule 9 liberally cross-references the basic provisions appearing in Rule 4.
 Under the amended rule, in all cases in which a summons is being served on an organization, a copy of the summons must be mailed to the organization.